INTRODUCTION

 [(mn- pq) + 1]/2

-to assist in finding a second subtraction step, a method that was repeated until the problem was solved, as summarized by Silger's distinctions:
+to assist finding a second subtraction step, a method that was repeated until the problem was solved, as summarized by Silger's distinctions:

 1. Fibonacci's first method (distinction)